Oluwaseun-Joseph/Cybersecurity-Blue-Team-SOC-GRC-Portfolio/Project-05-GRC_Risk_Management_Dashboard/README.md

 Confidentiality, Access Control, Availability, Malware, and Social Engineering.

-By aggregating inherent risk scores across these categories, the chart helps leadership identify **which risk domains contribute most to overall enterprise risk** and where mitigation or control improvements should be prioritized.
+By aggregating inherent risk scores across these categories, the chart helps leadership identify which risk domains contribute most to overall enterprise risk and where mitigation or control improvements should be prioritized.
----

 ## Dashboard File
 - **Location:** `Dashboard/Risk_Dashboard.xlsx`